Raw foodism

 Raw foodism, also known as rawism or a raw food diet, is the dietary practice of eating only or mostly food that is uncooked and unprocessed.
 Depending on the philosophy, or type of lifestyle and results desired, raw food diets may include a selection of fruits, vegetables, nuts, seeds, eggs, fish, meat, and dairy products.
 The diet may also include simply processed foods, such as various types of sprouted seeds, cheese, and fermented foods such as yogurts, kefir, kombucha, or sauerkraut, but generally not foods that have been pasteurized, homogenized, or produced with the use of synthetic pesticides, fertilizers, solvents, and food additives.

 The British Dietetic Association has described raw foodism as a fad diet.
 Raw food diets, specifically raw veganism, may diminish intake of essential minerals and nutrients, such as vitamin B12.
 Claims made by raw food proponents are pseudoscientific.

 Varieties

 Raw food diets are diets composed entirely or mostly of food that is uncooked or that is cooked at low temperatures.

 Raw animal food diets

-Raw animal food diets include any animal that can be eaten raw, such as uncooked, unprocessed raw muscle-meats/organ-meats/eggs, raw dairy, and aged, raw animal foods such as century eggs, fermented meat/fish/shellfish/kefir, as well as vegetables, fruits, nuts, and sprouts, but in general not raw grains, raw beans, and raw soy.
-Raw foods included on such diets have not been heated above 40 °C. "Raw Animal Foodists" believe that foods cooked above this temperature have lost much of their nutritional value and are harmful to the body.
+Raw animal food diets include any animal that can be eaten raw, such as uncooked, unprocessed raw muscle meats, organ meats, eggs, raw dairy, and aged, raw animal foods such as century eggs, fermented meat/fish/shellfish/kefir, as well as vegetables, fruits, nuts, and sprouts, but in general not raw grains, raw beans, and raw soy.
+Raw foods included in such diets have not been heated above 40 °C. "Raw Animal Foodists" believe that foods cooked above this temperature have lost much of their nutritional value and are harmful to the body.
 Smoked meats are frowned upon by many Raw-Omnivores.
-Some make a distinction between hot-smoked and cold-smoked.
+Some distinguish between hot-smoked and cold-smoked.